What we treat

 Not getting enough of certain nutrients—like vitamins D, B, iron, and protein—has also been linked to hair loss.

 Try to eat five portions of fruit and vegetables each day, with one portion being 80g.
 And don’t forget to eat enough lean protein (around 0.8g/kg of body weight).
-Check in with your provider about whether you might benefit from supplements.
+Speak with your provider about whether you might benefit from supplements.

 Keep stress in check